 A clear policy about how to communicate helps students know how best to interact with instructors.
 You policy should let students know when you are available, what platform to reach […]

-Creating an effective policy on electronic devices, including laptops, cell phones and tablets, requires instructors to balance the power these tools have for student learning with the power the tools […]
+Creating an effective policy on electronic devices, including laptops, cell phones, and tablets, requires instructors to balance the power these tools have for student learning with the power the tools […]

 Increasingly, instructors are aware that students may struggle to buy the materials they need to for class.
 Many offer students less expensive options and explain them in their syllabus.
 Sample […]